ethanp/ethanp.github.io/source/_posts/2014-05-22-multimarkdown-to-latex.markdown

 Now go to the Mac App Store and buy [MultiMarkdown Composer][] for $12.
 Or don't, it isn't actually necessary, but I like that it live-renders LaTeX equations and has a hotkey for exporting markdown to different formats.
-You can export using the command-line too and that's also quite simple.
+You can export using the command-line too and that's also quite simple (and free) (see below for script).

 Install [TeXworks][].
 This is a gui for running LaTeX commands, and it's free, but again you can use the terminal for anything you can do in here if that's